Living in the Dominican Republic

 When we asked people living in the Dominican Republic what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in the Dominican Republic is generally quite pleasant.
 The country is known for its warm climate, beautiful beaches, and friendly people.
 Expats and digital nomads can find a variety of activities to enjoy, from exploring the country's colonial cities to taking part in outdoor activities such as hiking, snorkeling, and diving.
 The cost of living is relatively low, making it an attractive destination for those looking to stretch their budget.
 The country also offers a wide range of accommodation options, from luxury resorts to budget-friendly apartments.
-Expats and digital nomads can also benefit from the country's strong internet infrastructure, making it easy to stay connected while living in the Dominican Republic," remarked one expat who made the move to Dominican Rep.
+Expats and digital nomads can also benefit from the country's strong internet infrastructure, making it easy to stay connected while living in the Dominican Republic," wrote one member in Dominican Rep.

 "I found that in the city, most people are just trying to make a living.
 Family is also very important.
 The weekends are meant for socializing," explained one expat living in Santo Domingo, Dominican Rep.